What's in my jewellery box?

 I wouldn’t say my collection of jewellery is very big, but those pieces I have, I love dearly and wear daily.
 As far as I am concerned, I love to subtly accessorize my looks and think dainty jewellery goes a long way and upgrades any outfit immediately.
 Over the years I’ve learned that quality comes before quantity and that it’s worth it to invest into a piece of jewellery that will accompany you for the rest of your life.
 However, I also love wearing statement pieces like big earrings or necklaces that are trendy right now and I don’t mind mixing 10 Euro earrings with gold necklaces or real diamonds.
 Neither do I mind mixing different materials such as yellow gold, pink gold, white gold or silver.
 Quite the contrary, I think it’s the mix that makes it even more interesting and personal.

 Chances are very high you’ll never catch me without any jewellery.
-My wedding rings, a golden bracelet, dainty earrings and golden necklaces are some of the pieces I wear all the time.
+My wedding rings, a golden bracelet that’s screwed on my wrist, dainty earrings and golden necklaces are some of the pieces I wear all the time.
 Since I don’t always tag all of my jewellery in my outfit posts, I’d like to dedicate this particular blogpost to my daily jewellery and tell you some of the stories behind the pieces.

 Obviously, my wedding rings as well as my engagement ring are some of the most meaningful and precious pieces of jewellery I (will ever) own.
 When Patrick knew he wanted to ask me to marry him after 10 months of dating, he reached out to Katie g. jewellery for a custom made engagement ring for me.
 Without any hints from me side (since I didnt know anything about his planned proposal) he chose the most wonderful eternity ring with seven diamonds (his lucky number) as engagement ring and I couldn’t have picked it any better.